-The main exporters are the Nordics, the main importers are Germany and the Netherlands.
-In terms of nett importers versus nett exporters, Germany are still the largest nett importer with Norway being the biggest nett exporter.
+The main importers in 2021 were the Nordics and also Germany and the Netherlands.
+In terms of nett importers versus net exporters, Germany are still the largest nett importer with Norway being the biggest nett exporter.
 See figure 5 for further detail.